SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 code
 amino acid sequences
-and generate Protein Database (PDB) files, which contains information about the protein's structure.
-Robetta produces 5 models of different configuration with same score for each sequence.
-Alphafold automatically produces the model with highest score.
+and generate Protein Database (PDB) files, which contain information about the protein's structure.
+Robetta produces 5 models of a different configuration with the same score for each sequence.
+Alphafold automatically produces the model with the highest score.

-We view these pdb files in PyMOL[^PyMOL], a powerful tool for 3D structure visualization.
+We view these PDB files in PyMOL[^PyMOL], a powerful tool for 3D structure visualization.

 ***Protein structure evaluation***

-Assessment of these resultant structures from Robetta and Alphafold2 is needed for deciding which structure is more credible and can be used in future anlysis.
+Assessment of these resultant structures from Robetta and Alphafold2 is needed for deciding which structure is more credible and can be used in future analysis.
 There are
-several parameters to consider: ramachandran plot, overall G-factors, atomic Z-score RMS, percentage of the amino acids having scored >= 0.2 in the 3D/1D profile, overall quality factor, and Z-score.
-We use online server SAVES v6.0[^SAVES] and ProSA[^ProSA] for the validation.
+several parameters to consider: Ramachandran plot, overall G-factors, atomic Z-score RMS, percentage of the amino acids having scored >= 0.2 in the 3D/1D profile, overall quality factor, and Z-score.
+We use the online server SAVES v6.0[^SAVES] and ProSA[^ProSA] for the validation.

 - Parameters